microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 #### Decalcification of the μAngiofil-perfused murine tibia

-We successfully established a bone decalcifying protocol (for murine hind limb) with 10% ethylenediamine tetra-acetic acid (EDTA) solution [@doi:10.1038/srep41842] by adapting previous work [@doi:10.1002/jemt.20720].
+We established a bone decalcifying protocol using 10% ethylenediamine tetra-acetic acid (EDTA) solution [@doi:10.1038/srep41842], adapted from previous work [@doi:10.1002/jemt.20720].

-Decalcification of bone tissue does not negatively influence the bone structure itself, but reduces the X-ray absorption of bone tissue and thus makes it impossible to visualize it simultaneously with the vasculature (Fig. @fig:2 B).
+Decalcification reduces the X-ray absorption of bone tissue without negatively influencing bone structure.
+However, this process renders the bone structure itself undetectable in tomographic imaging, preventing simultaneous visualization of bone and vasculature (Fig. @fig:2 B).

 To evaluate the effects of decalcification, hind limbs of 10-week-old CB17SCID male mice were scanned before and after decalcification in 10% EDTA for 7 days.

-These samples were imaged with a SkyScan 1172.
 Imaging parameters included an acceleration voltage of 59 kV, a current of 167 μA, and an isotropic voxel size of 3.19 μm.
-Projection images were recorded over a sample rotation of 180°, acquiring one projection every 0.1°, with 2 projections averaged for noise reduction.
+We acquired 1991 projection images, recorded over a sample rotation of 180°, (4000 x 2672 px, 2 averaged to one, each exposed for 1740 ms).
-Each projection image with a size of 4000 x 2672 pixels had an exposure time of 1740 ms.

 ![**microAngioCT-based visualization of the diaphysis of CB17SCID mice tibia before (A & A') and after decalcification with 10% EDTA (B & B').**
   In A and A' the tibia bone appears brighter and opaque due to higher X-ray absorption.